 Table~\ref{tab:task1_1results} reports our results across all datasets under the three inference setups.
 As shown in the table \textbf{all tested MLLMs exhibit a skill composition gap}, as cascaded inference always outperforms direct inference.
 The gap ranges from $22.19$ points in the case of LLaVA 1.6-Vicuna-13B, to $2.45$ points in the case of Qwen2.5-VL-7B.
 Interestingly, the gap for Qwen2.5-VL-72B is only $0.39$ points, which does not indicate a meaningful skill composition gap.

 While every model exhibits a cross-modality skill composition gap, both small and large models of the Molmo and Qwen2.5-VL families exhibit significantly smaller gaps than other models.
 Manual inspection of the \textit{Pixmo Ask Model Anything }\cite{deitke2024molmo} dataset used to train Molmo shows examples of math problems presented in images, which provides explicit training data for the skill composition we are testing in this task.
 For Qwen2.5-VL \cite{bai2025qwen2}, the technical report also mentions the usage of invoices, forms, receipts, table/diagram corpora for training, making the model naturally reason over rendered textual information.
-This stresses the importance of knowing the training recipes of the models we test, as they allow us to track capabilities to training data, and distinguish ``novel'' skill composition from skills explicitly trained into the model.
+This stresses the importance of knowing the training recipes of the models we test, as they allow us to track capabilities to training data, and distinguish ``novel'' skill composition from skills a model has explicitly been trained on.

-Furthermore, results for the oracle setup are significantly higher than the cascaded ones, even for the most capable models, meaning that the MLLM's OCR errors account for some degradation in final performance, which is further detailed in Appendix~\ref{app:task1}.
+Furthermore, the results for the oracle setup are significantly higher than the cascaded ones, even for the most capable models, meaning that the MLLM's OCR errors account for substantial degradation in final performance, which is further detailed in Appendix~\ref{app:task1}.